 bootc (Bootable Containers): One Container Image to rule them all

 bootc has the potential to be groundbreaking (for Enterprise server Linux).
-A scalable and immutable OS for servers.
-(Although I like the term Atomic better).
+A scalable and Atomic OS for servers.

-Earlier in 2024 Red Hat announced “Image Mode” for Red Hat Enterprise Linux.
+In May of 2024 Red Hat announced “Image Mode” for Red Hat Enterprise Linux.
 Currently Image Mode is in “Technology Preview” for RHEL.
 This is powered by Bootable Containers (or bootc for short).
 Fedora is also using this new technology, and they have great documentation.

 To summarize what bootc does,